 A mixture of the ground cocoa beans and sugar would not by itself produce the solid chocolate so familiar to the modern consumer.
 Instead it would give a very hard substance which would not be pleasant in the mouth.
 In order to enable it to melt easily, it is necessary to add extra fat.
 This can be obtained by pressing the cocoa beans and removing some of the fat content, known as cocoa butter.
-The ability to extract this fat was developed in 1828 by Van Houten of Holland, and had a double advantage: the expressed fat was used to make the solid chocolate bars, while the remaining lower-fat cocoa powder could still be incorporated into a drink.
-This 'drinking chocolate' was in fact usually preferred, as it was less rich than the original high fat mixture.
-Van Houten's development is even more remarkable when one considers that his factory and presses were entirely operated by manpower.
-In 1847, however, Fry, in Bristol in England, used recently developed steam engines to power the first factory to produce tablets of plain chocolate.
+The ability to extract this fat was developed in 1828 by Van Houten of Holland, and it had a double advantage: the expressed fat was used to make the solid chocolate bars, while the remaining lower-fat cocoa powder could still be incorporated into a drink.
+This "drinking chocolate" was in fact usually preferred, as it was less rich than the original high-fat mixture.